Binding a Rewrite Policy

 - To modify an invoke label, in the Invoke column, click the invoke label you want to modify, and then click Modify Invoke Label.

 - To regenerate the priorities of all the policies that are bound to the bind point you are currently configuring, click Regenerate Priorities.
 The policies retain their existing priorities relative to the other policies, but the priorities are renumbered in multiples of ten.

 - Click Close.
 A message appears in the status bar, stating that the Policy has been configured successfully.

-To bind a rewrite policy to a specific virtual server by using the GUI
+To bind a rewrite policy to a specific virtual server by using the configuration utility

 - Navigate to Traffic Management > Load Balancing > Virtual Servers.

 - In the details pane list of virtual servers, select the virtual server to which you want to bind the rewrite policy, and then click Open.

 - In the Configure Virtual Server (Load Balancing) dialog box, select the Policies tab.
 All policies configured on your Citrix ADC appear on the list.

 - Select the check box next to the name of the policy you want to bind to this virtual server.